When we are sleep deprived, we can become forgetful and stressed so do not always recognise what’s happening at night.

 If your child sleeps elsewhere, such as a respite centre or another family member’s house, ask them to fill in the sleep diary.
-You might notice your child sleeps better there.
-Using the diary will help you identify why.
+You might notice your child’s sleep pattern is different there.

 Check with your school to see if your child naps in the day.
 Ask the escort if they sleep on the bus home.
 This will affect night-time sleep if the nap is too late in the day or if they are at an age when they should not need naps.

 Keep the diary and a pencil by the bed.
 Fill it in immediately as it's hard trying to remember what happened later.